Ansh-Vaidya11/ETH-Deposit-Tracker/README.md

 5. `send_notification()`: Sends Telegram notifications for new deposits

 ## Error Handling and Logging

+- Database connection errors are caught and logged.
+- Transaction processing errors are caught and logged, allowing the system to continue processing other transactions.
+- Blockchain reorganization handling helps maintain data integrity.
+- The application uses Python's logging module to log information, warnings, and errors.
+Logs are formatted with timestamps and log levels, aiding in debugging and monitoring.

 The application uses Python's logging module to log information, warnings, and errors.
 Logs are formatted with timestamps and log levels.